-A goal is achieved when the entire ball (not only the center of the ball) goes over the goal-side edge of the goal line, i. e. the ball is completely inside the goal area2.
-The restart after the goal shall adopt the same rules as the kick-off.
+A goal, including own goal, is achieved when the entire ball (not only the center of the ball) goes over the goal-side edge of the goal line, i. e. the ball is completely inside the goalarea1.
+The restart after the goal shall adopt the same rules as the kick-off